OliverW147/BS-Draft/README.md

 **Important:** Because recommendations are produced by an MCTS guided by a heuristic evaluator derived from historical statistics, the tool provides *statistically strong picks on average* — useful guidance for robust choices — but it does not guarantee optimal picks for every individual draft or rare tactical situations.

-This application analyses a large dataset of historical game results to provide statistical insights and intelligent recommendations during character selection.
+This application analyses preprocessed statistical data from a binary cache file (`stats.pack`) to provide insights and recommendations during character selection.
 It prioritises high‑rank games, offers both fast heuristic suggestions and deeper Monte Carlo Tree Search (MCTS) analysis, and exposes a GUI draft simulator to test picks and bans interactively.

 ---

 ## Features

-* **Comprehensive data analysis** — processes a `.jsonl` file containing thousands of game results to build a robust statistical model.
+* **Comprehensive data analysis** — powered by aggregated statistics stored in `stats.pack`.
 * **Rank‑weighted statistics** — gives more weight to higher‑rank games to reflect competitive meta trends.
-* **Efficient caching** — computed statistics are saved to a binary cache file for near‑instant subsequent startups.
+* **Efficient caching** — `stats.pack` is precomputed and updated periodically, allowing near‑instant application startup.
 * **Interactive draft simulator** — full GUI to simulate a draft with picks, bans and undo/redo controls.
 * **Dual suggestion modes**:

   * *Heuristic Suggestions* — instant recommendations using a weighted formula (win rate, synergy, counters, pick rate).
   * *MCTS Deep Analysis* — multi‑threaded Monte Carlo Tree Search for forward‑looking evaluation.
 * **Ban recommendations** — suggests impactful bans for the selected map/mode.
-* **Full draft control** — undo picks, unban characters, reset draft state.
+* **Full draft control** — undo picks, unban characters, reset draft.
 * **Configurable parameters** — tweak heuristic weights and MCTS settings via `draft_config.ini`.

 ---

 ## How it works

-The application is driven by a preprocessed binary cache file (`stats.pack`) that contains aggregated, rank‑weighted statistics derived from historical games.
-The GUI and both suggestion modes (heuristic and MCTS) read from this cache to power simulations and recommendations.
-If `stats.pack` is missing on first run, the app will generate it from the raw dataset; subsequent launches load the cache for fast startup.
+The application reads from a precomputed binary cache file (`stats.pack`) containing aggregated, rank‑weighted statistics derived from historical games.
+All simulator and suggestion features extract information from this cache.
+The application requires `stats.pack` to run, and new versions of the file can be distributed periodically to update the statistics.

 ---